SamuilNikolov/bandwidth-buddy/CONTEXT_WINDOW_MANAGEMENT.md

 ## Summary

-**Your concern was valid** - context window limits can cause the system prompt to be lost.
-The solution ensures:
+Context window limits can cause the system prompt to be lost.
+The implementation ensures:

 1. System prompt is **always preserved** (never removed)
 2. Messages are **automatically trimmed** when approaching limits
 3. **Recent conversations** are prioritized over old ones
-4. The AI **maintains its behavior** because the system prompt stays in context
+4. The model **maintains its behavior** because the system prompt stays in context

-The system prompt will **never be forgotten** - it's protected and always included in every request!
+The system prompt is **protected and always included** in every request.